IAnalyzeGenomes/CallVars/README.md

 # CallVars:

-CallVars is an automated, reproducible Snakemake workflow that takes Illumina paired-end FastQ files directly to a handful of high confidence variants for clinical review.
+CallVars is an automated, reproducible Snakemake workflow that takes Illumina paired-end FastQ files directly to a filtered list of high confidence variants for clinical review.
 This workflow largely follows Broad Institute's "Best Practices" guidlines for germline short variant discovery (SNPs + Indels) for single sample and also reports a filtered list of somatic variants.
 CallVars can be helpful to anyone using targeted gene panels or whole exomes for rare disease or cancer diagnosis/treatment.

 GnomAD allele frequency is a key filter used to report variants, having either genomes or exomes allele frequency less than 0.5%, for clinical review.
 Below GATK guidelines were used to apply generic hard-filtering to PASS/FAIL a variant.
 https://software.broadinstitute.org/gatk/documentation/article.php?id=6925